nickbabcock/collectd-rust-plugin/README.md

 # A Collectd Plugin Written in Rust

 This repo demonstrates how to create a Collectd plugin written in Rust that uses [bindgen](https://github.com/rust-lang-nursery/rust-bindgen) to generate the ffi functions and an ergonomic rust structure ontop of `value_list_t`.

-Currently this plugin needs nightly so that bindgen generates Rust unions (but no Rust nightly features are used).
+Rust 1.19 or later is needed to build.

 ## To Build